10 Most Expensive Car Repairs

 If you’re concerned about surprise four- or five-figure repair bills, here are some of the ways you can avoid them in the first place:

-Almost all EVs and hybrids come with a battery warranty that guarantees your battery against malfunction or total failure for a time, usually eight years/100,000 miles.
+Most EVs and hybrids come with a battery warranty that guarantees against malfunction or total failure, usually for 8 years/100,000 miles.

 • Buy a reliable car: According to RepairPal, the five cheapest brands to maintain and repair were Honda, Toyota, Mazda and Hyundai.
-The average annual maintenance and repair costs for these brands ranged from $428 to $468 in 2019.
-Adjusted for inflation, that range would be roughly $562 to $615 in 2023.
+The average annual maintenance and repair costs for these brands range from $428 to $468.

 • Look for a long factory warranty: Your manufacturer’s warranties can protect you from large repair bills during the first few years of your vehicle’s life.
-Hyundai and Mitsubishi were at the top of our new car warranty ranking in 2023.
+Hyundai and Mitsubishi were at the top of our new car warranty ranking.

 • Keep up with regular maintenance: Your owner’s manual will have a recommended maintenance schedule specific to your vehicle.
 There’s typically something you need to do every six months, ranging from basic oil changes to drive belt inspections.
 And while getting an oil change every six months may sound tedious and expensive, it’s still much cheaper than replacing a blown head gasket or cylinder head.